How To Clean and Maintain a Garbage Disposal Like a Pro

 • DON’T overfill the disposal

-If you’re disposing of lots of food waste, put it down the garbage disposal a bit at a time to prevent blockages.
+For lots of food waste, feed it in a bit at a time to prevent blockages.

 • DON’T use harsh cleaners

-Some cleaners contain toxic chemicals that can corrode the inside of the garbage disposal unit.
-They could also splash out of the unit when it’s turned on.
-Stick to natural cleaners and those designed for garbage disposal units.
+Some cleaners contain toxic chemicals that corrode the disposal and could splash out when it’s on.
+Stick to natural cleaners and those designed for disposals.

-• DON’T put non-food waste down a garbage disposal
+• DON’T put non-food waste down a disposal

-It’s important that you stick to this, even with small things like fruit stickers.
-If it isn’t food waste, it doesn’t belong in your garbage disposal or down your kitchen drain.
+Stick to this even for small things like fruit stickers.
+If it isn’t food waste, it doesn’t belong in your disposal or down your drain.

 Final thoughts